brianglass/anastasis/files/weekday_vespers1.md

 <span style="mso-bidi-font-style:italic">Glory.
 Both now.</span> <span style="color:red">Theotokion*.*</span>

-Gate mystically sealed, through which none may pass,<a href="#_ftn6" id="_ftnref6"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[6]</span></a> blessed Virgin Mother of God, receive our supplications and bring them to your Son and God, that through you he may save our souls.
+Gate mystically sealed, through which none may pass,<a href="#_ftn6" id="_ftnref6">[6]</a> blessed Virgin Mother of God, receive our supplications and bring them to your Son and God, that through you he may save our souls.

 <span style="font-size:18.0pt;mso-bidi-font-size:10.0pt">ON MONDAY EVENING</span>